amirweiss15/academic-kickstart/content/home/awards.md

 weight = 60

 +++
+• 2021 — The 2021 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2021) Outstanding Paper Award.

 • 2020 — The Yitzhak and Chaya Weinstein Research Institute for Signal Processing award for scientific paper publication.

 • 2019 — The European Association for Signal Processing (EURASIP) travel grant to the 27th European Signal Processing Conference (EUSIPCO 2019, on a competitive basis).